ejlangev/development-guidelines/introduction/index.md

   code.
 * Having basic conventions for code within a team is more important than what those conventions are.
-Most preferences about code are somewhat arbitrary, it is more important to pick something than to try to find the global maximum of all conventions.
+Most preferences about code are somewhat arbitrary so it is more important to pick something than to try to find the global maximum of all conventions.
 * Organizing code around structural patterns not only makes reading and understanding the code faster across the team but also provides a shared language to give feedback about the design and organization of a specific piece of code.

+## Engineering values

+Values are the factors you use to make a decision about a problem you have not faced before.
+They express what you as a team or as an individual find important in your work.
+Agreeing upon certain values as a team is critical because it makes it clear what is and is not important and provides a way for people to offer grounded feedback to others.

 ## SOLID